-Part of eye Function Sclera Protects eyeball from mechanical damage Choroid Rich in blood vessels, bringing O2 and nutrients to eyeball Pigmented black to prevent internal reflection of light Retina Contains photoreceptors that detect light and generates nerve impulses , which are sent to the brain via the optic nerve .
+Part of eye Description Sclera Protects eyeball from mechanical damage Choroid Rich in blood vessels, bringing O2 and nutrients to eyeball and remove metabolic waste products Pigmented black to prevent internal reflection of light Retina Contains photoreceptors that detect light and generates nerve impulses , which are sent to the brain via the optic nerve .
 Yellow spot/Fovea Light is mainly focussed here as the image that is produced here is the sharpest.
-Blind spot An area of the retina right above the optic nerve , where there are no photoreceptors Cornea Refracts light into the eye

-Conjunctiva Moistens eye by secreting mucous Eyelashes Shield the eye from dust particles/irritants Aqueous humour A watery substance found in the aqueous chamber, gives the eyeball its shape Refracts light into pupil Nourishes cornea Lens Focusses light onto the retina Is flexible to focus on objects at varying distances Vitreous humour A jelly-like substance found in the vitreous chamber, gives the eyeball its shape Refracts light onto retina Rectus muscles Controls eye movement
+Blind spot An area of the retina right above the optic nerve , where there are no photoreceptors Cornea Refracts light rays into the eyeThe greatest degree of refraction is done by the cornea Conjunctiva Moistens eye by secreting mucus Eyelashes Shield the eye from dust particles/irritants Aqueous humour A watery substance found in the aqueous chamber, gives the eyeball its shape Refracts light into pupil Nourishes cornea Iris Consists of circular and radial muscles, controlling amount of light entering the eye Gives the eye its colour Ciliary body Contains ciliary muscles that pull on suspensory ligaments , which in turn pull on the lens to change its shape Lens Focusses light onto the retina Is flexible, thickness can be changed to focus on objects at varying distances Vitreous humour A jelly-like substance found in the vitreous chamber, gives the eyeball its shape Refracts light onto retina Rectus muscles Controls eye movement